Laker87/klipper/docs/Config_Reference.md

 #   so by default StallGuard and CoolStep are completely disabled while not
 #   homing.
 Set this value in order to be able to use CoolStep.
 #   This field is also known as TCOOLTHRS.
+#homing_vcoolthrs:
+#   Same as `vcoolthrs`, except it is applied only during the homing move.
+#   If not specified, it defaults to `vcoolthrs`.
 #driver_MSLUT0: 2863314260
 #driver_MSLUT1: 1251300522
 #driver_MSLUT2: 608774441